Hansard debates

 Sonya Kilkenny (ALP)

-Sonya KILKENNY (Carrum – Attorney-General, Minister for Planning, Minister for Violence Reduction, Minister for Finance) (13:02): Under the Charter of Human Rights and Responsibilities Act 2006 I table a statement of compatibility, and under the Statewide Treaty Act 2025 I table a statement of treaty compatibility.
+Sonya KILKENNY (Carrum – Attorney-General, Minister for Planning, Minister for Violence Reduction, Minister for Finance) (13:02): Under the Charter of Human Rights and Responsibilities Act 2006, I table a statement of compatibility:

 In accordance with section 28 of the Charter of Human Rights and Responsibilities Act 2006 (Charter), I make this statement of compatibility with respect to the Appropriation (2026–2027) Bill 2026.